 This species is probably named after Sarpedon, the king of Lycia in Ancient Greek mythology.

 The Caterpillar starts life as a white, yellow, or greenish round egg which is laid on the new shoots of its food plant.
 It is often found on the introduced

-although its other food plants include Australian natives such as:
+although its other food plants include Australian natives in LAURACEAE such as:

 The female butterfly is quite particular, usually only laying her eggs on a food plant.
 Occasionally however she makes a mistake, and we have found the eggs on

 on which the young caterpillars cannot always successfully develop.

 The caterpillars at first are dark grey and hairy, with a pale yellow tail.

 As they grow they become green with a humped thorax, tapering from the thorax rearward.
 The yellow tail develops into a pair of white spikes.
 Paired dark blue spikes also develop on each of the three thorax segments.